eclipse-tractusx/sldt-semantic-models/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] use **Camel-Case** (e.g., "MyModelElement" or "TimeDifferenceGmtId", when in doubt follow https://google.github.io/styleguide/javaguide.html#s5.3-camel-case)
 - [ ] the identifiers for all model elements **start with a capital letter** except for properties
 - [ ] the identifier for **properties starts with a small letter**
 - [ ] all model elements **at least contain the fields "name" and "description"** in English language.
+The description must be comprehensible.
+It is not required to write full sentences but style should be consistent over the whole model
 - [ ] **no duplicate names or preferredNames** within an Aspect (e.g. a Property and the referenced Characteristic should not have the same name)
 - [ ] the versioning in the URN **follows semantic versioning**, where minor version bumps are backwards compatible and major version bumps are not backwards compatible.
 - [ ] use **abbreviations only when necessary** and if these are sufficiently common